k-bx/owlcloud/README.md

 microservices.

-Their types take usual route arguments, and are returning something of type `EitherT ServantError m a`.
+Their types take usual route arguments, and are returning something of type `ExceptT ServantError m a`.
 So, these values are not some descriptions, but rather actions themselves, and they do the hard job of requesting microservices for you.
 Cool!